 Sometimes world events can seem overwhelming and filled with evil.
 It can be difficult to see how we can effect any change and we can feel defeated.
 And yet it is vital that we strive to work for the common good in love and service to others where we stand.
 The more of us who set ourselves to this task, wherever we draw our inspiration from, the more we are united like the joining of dots in a dot-to-dot picture of unimaginable scale and we push evil back.

 Families, communities and nations are bound together by their common stories both of joys and sorrows.
 We are a processional nation and one of the central markers of our year is Remembrance.

-Next week we will once again reflect upon the costs of defending righteousness, freedom and liberty, giving thanks not only for our allies but also for reconciliation and peace.
+God willing we will gather peacefully and with reverence at the Cenotaph in London and across the country to once again reflect upon the costs of defending righteousness, freedom and liberty.
+Giving thanks for our allies we will pray for reconciliation and peace in our time.

 “We have come to remember before God those who have died for their country in the two world wars and the many conflicts of the years that have followed.
 Some we knew and loved: we treasure their memory still.
 Others are unknown to us: to their remembrance too, we give our time…With thanksgiving we recall services offered and sacrifices made…”

-I hope that in the coming week of remembrance each of us will be able to find time to reflect, offering thanks and prayers for the courage of successive generations who have been called, and continue to be called, to defend the greater cause of justice and concord.
+I hope that each of us will be able to find time in this Remembrance weekend to reflect, offering thanks and prayers for their courage and sacrifice.